 The internal control framework of Societe Generale is based on the "three lines of defence" model, in accordance with the Basel Committee and European Banking Authority Guidelines.
-The Group has rolled out

-As part of its permanent control, the Group has rolled out :
+As part of its permanent control, the Group has rolled out:

-- a "first line of defence" is provided by all Group advocates and their operational management, both within the Business Units (BU) and Service Units (SU) in respect of their own operations.
-As part of these controls, operational management is required to check that all anti-bribery and corruption measures are implemented, and that required declarations of advocacy activities are reported to the Public Affairs Direction and local authorities when applicable.

-a "second line of defence" is provided by the compliance function, which is responsible for verifying the proper application of above-mentioned obligations and requested controls.
+- a "first line of defence" is provided by all Group advocates and their operational management, both within the Business Units (BU) and Service Units (SU) in respect of their own operations, in all locations where the Group is present.
+As part of these controls, operational management is required to check that all anti-bribery and corruption measures are implemented, and that required declarations of advocacy activities are reported to the Public Affairs Direction and local authorities when applicable. - a "second line of defence" is provided by the compliance function, which is responsible for verifying the proper application of above-mentioned obligations and requested controls.